 Know about Shenmue 3

-It is an open-world action and adventure series developed by YS Net and Neilo and this is the third in the series that is going to conclude Ryo Hazuki’s redemption tale while seeking revenge on his father’s death.
+It is an open-world action and adventure series developed by YS Net and Neilo.
+This is the third in the series that is going to conclude Ryo Hazuki’s redemption tale while seeking revenge on his father’s death.
 We may have vast stretches of open land to explore with all the necessary innovation and charm when compared with the previous games that primarily dealt with the spades.
-The Kickstarter campaign managed to raise the grand total and with Sony providing the necessary support and funds, it is yet to be seen whether Yu Suzuki and his friends can bring about something fresh and unique within the budget although would like to see them go beyond the attempts.
+The Kickstarter campaign managed to raise the grand total and with Sony providing the necessary support and funds.
+It is yet to be seen whether Yu Suzuki and his friends can bring about something fresh and unique within the budget although would like to see them go beyond the attempts.
 After all, Shenmue was one of the most expensive games ever produced.

 Trailers of Shenmue 3